biolink/biolink-model/docs/BiologicalEntity.md

  * [BiologicalProcessOrActivity](BiologicalProcessOrActivity.md) - Either an individual molecular activity, or a collection of causally connected molecular activities in a biological system.
  * [DiseaseOrPhenotypicFeature](DiseaseOrPhenotypicFeature.md) - Either one of a disease or an individual phenotypic feature.
 Some knowledge resources such as Monarch treat these as distinct, others such as MESH conflate.
  * [EpidemiologicalOutcome](EpidemiologicalOutcome.md) - An epidemiological outcome, such as societal disease burden, resulting from an exposure event.
- * [MolecularEntity](MolecularEntity.md) - A gene, gene product, small molecule or macromolecule (including protein complex)"
+ * [Genome](Genome.md) - A genome is the sum of genetic material within a cell or virion.
+ * [GenomicBackgroundExposure](GenomicBackgroundExposure.md) - A genomic background exposure is where an individual's specific genomic background of genes, sequence variants or other pre-existing genomic conditions constitute a kind of 'exposure' to the organism, leading to or influencing an outcome.
+ * [Genotype](Genotype.md) - An information content entity that describes a genome by specifying the total variation in genomic sequence and/or gene expression, relative to some established background
+ * [Haplotype](Haplotype.md) - A set of zero or more Alleles on a single instance of a Sequence[VMC]
- * [OrganismalEntity](OrganismalEntity.md) - A named entity that is either a part of an organism, a whole organism, population or clade of organisms, excluding molecular entities
+ * [OrganismalEntity](OrganismalEntity.md) - A named entity that is either a part of an organism, a whole organism, population or clade of organisms, excluding chemical entities

 ## Referenced by class